 Fan Support Line

-To discreetly report unruly behavior or security issues during the game, fans are encouraged to text "SUPPORT" along with a brief description of the issue and its location to 91347 to contact Nationals Park officials when in need of assistance.
+To discreetly report unruly behavior or security issues during the game, fans are encouraged to text "NATS" along with a brief description of the issue and the location to 69050.

 Any guest attempting to enter the field or cause objects to enter the field before, during or after a game or event will be subject to criminal prosecution and/or fines.
 See GUEST CONDUCT POLICY (General Guidelines).

-Nationals Park has several gate locations for entry and exit, including Center Field Gate with entry access on N Street; Left Field Gate with entry access on South Capitol Street; Third Base Gate with entry access on South Capitol Street; Home Plate Gate with entry access on Potomac Avenue; First Base Gate with entry access on Potomac Avenue SE; Media and Suites, with entry access on South Capitol Street SE; and Right Field Gate with entry access on First Street.
+Nationals Park has several gate locations for entry and exit, including the Center Field Gate, with entry access on N Street SE; Left Field Gate, with entry access on South Capitol Street SE; Third Base Gate, with entry access on South Capitol Street SE; Home Plate Gate, with entry access on Potomac Avenue SE; First Base Gate, with entry access on Potomac Avenue SE; Media and Suites, with entry access on South Capitol Street SE; and Right Field Gate, with entry access on First Street SE.

 Gate Opening Times

-Seating in sections 401 and 402 offers a great value at $5 per ticket for Regular, Prime and Marquee Games ($15 for Diamond Games).
-Grandstand seats go on sale at Nationals Park each game day 2 1/2 hours prior to first pitch.
+Seating in Sections 401 and 402 offers a great value at $5 per ticket for Regular, Prime and Marquee Games ($15 for Diamond Games).
+Grandstand seats go on sale at Nationals Park each gameday 2 1/2 hours prior to first pitch.
 Grandstand seats are limited to one (1) ticket per customer and the customer must be present at time of purchase.
 Upon purchasing Grandstand seating, fans must immediately enter Nationals Park.

 Nationals Park contains three Guest Services locations behind Sections 103, 131 and 320.
 Guest Services locations open at the same time as the Nationals Park gates and remain open until 30 minutes following the game to assist guests with lost and found items, lost or missing guests, transportation information, emergencies, accommodations for guests with disabilities and any other questions or concerns guests might have.

-Guests are encouraged to try various modes of transportation to travel to Nationals Park.
+Guests are encouraged to utilize various modes of transportation to travel to Nationals Park.
 Inline skating to Nationals Park can be a convenient, healthy alternative.
 However, guests must remove their inline skates prior to entering Nationals Park.
 Guests will be expected to store their skates safely under their seats.
-Additionally, skating on "Heelies" is prohibited within Nationals Park.
+Additionally, skating on "heelies" is prohibited within Nationals Park.
 See GUEST CONDUCT POLICY (Prohibited Items).

 Junior Nationals Kids Club

-For all kids ages 12 and younger, the Junior Nationals Kids Club, presented Harris Teeter, is a great way to enjoy Nationals baseball.
-Based on membership level, members receive a membership card with lanyard, , travel kit coupon book for discounts on tickets, front-of-line privileges for Kids Run the Bases and much, much more.
+For all kids ages 12 and younger, the Jr. Nationals Kids Club, presented by Harris Teeter, is a great way to enjoy Nationals baseball.
+Based on membership level, members receive a membership card with lanyard, messenger bag, coupon book for discounts on tickets, front-of-line privileges for Kids Run the Bases and much more.
 For details, go to nationals.com/jrnats or stop by the Jr. Nationals kiosk near the Right Field Gate at Nationals Park during any Saturday or Sunday home game prior to the end of the third inning.

-Children can join the fun at Nationals Park for Kids Run the Bases after select Sunday home games.
-Kids Run the Bases begins following the last out of the game.
+Children can join the fun and take part in Kids Run the Bases after select Sunday home games.
+Kids Run the Bases begins following the last out of the game, field conditions permitting.
 All kids ages 4-12 are encouraged to participate.
 Starting at first base, kids will be directed to run around the bases.
 Only one adult per child may accompany runners to the field, with the adult continuing along the warning track and then meeting the child near home plate.
-USO Me and a Friend kids and Jr. Nationals MVP members receive VIP front-of-line privileges.
-Parents and guardians are encouraged to sign-up their kids for Junior Nationals MVP membership at nationals.com/jrnats or at the Jr. Nationals kiosk near the Right Field Gate during Saturday or Sunday home games.
+USO Me and a Friend kids and Jr. Nationals MVP members receive VIP, front-of-line privileges.
+Parents and guardians are encouraged to sign-up their kids for Jr. Nationals MVP membership at nationals.com/jrnats or at the Jr. Nationals kiosk near the Right Field Gate during Saturday or Sunday home games.

 Lexus Presidents Club

-Lexus Presidents Seats have access to the Lexus Presidents Club.
 Inside the Lexus Presidents Club, members enjoy sophisticated comfort, exceptional service and enhanced amenities, highlighted by complimentary gourmet chef's tables and all-inclusive draft beer and house wine amidst the elegance of a fine dining setting.
 This private club also includes two window walls that offer an insider's view of the home batting cage and press conference room.
 The Lexus Presidents Club is also available for private parties on non-gamedays.
-Send requests to firstname.lastname@example.org or call 202.640.RENT(7368).
+For ticket information, contact 202.675.NATS(6287) or email@example.com.

-Items lost and found will be turned in to the Nationals Park Main Guest Services Office located at the Center Field Gate.
-Guests may contact the Guest Services Office at email@example.com or 202.640.7580 to inquire about and/or retrieve lost items.
+Lost and found items will be turned in to the Nationals Park Main Guest Services Office located adjacent to the Center Field Gate.
+Guests may contact the Guest Services Office at email@example.com to inquire about and/or retrieve lost items.
 Lost and Found is open during game hours only.

 Lost Children and Persons

 Guests should report missing persons at any Guest Services location (See GUEST SERVICES for locations).
-Guest Services staff will work closely with Nationals Park gameday staff, DC Fire and EMS and DC MPD to locate the missing individual(s).
+Guest Services staff will work closely with Nationals Park gameday staff, D.C.
+Fire and EMS, and the D.C.
+Metropolitan Police Department to locate the missing individual(s).